Verifying Locks

 GraphQL query in action

-Full API docs →
+Full API docs →arrow-up-right

 Option 3: Custom Integration